 A KINE elective is any non-required KINE course.
-A University elective is any university course including KINE.
+A University elective is any university course including Kinesiology elective courses.
 An Arts course is any course offered by the Faculty of Arts.
 A Science course is any course offered by the Faculty of Pure & Applied Science.

-If you enter the Honours Program, KINE 3163 and KINE 4996 will replace 9h of Kinesiology electives.
+If you enter the Honours Program, KINE 3163 and KINE 4996 will replace 9hrs of Kinesiology electives.